wekeo/wekeo4training/training_coastal_interactions_2024/Jupyter_R_WEkEO_Coastal_Interactions/README.txt

 Readme of the R Notebook on WEkEO Coastal Interactions

-Copy/Paste Jupyter_R_WEkEO_Coastal_Interactions outside Public Directory
+Copy/Paste Jupyter_R_WEkEO_Coastal_Interactions outside Public Directory:

 Step 1: On the left of the JupyterHub interface.
 Return to the root of the project folder and copy the entire folder.
 Here is the path to the folder concerned:
 	/public/wekeo4training/training_coastal_interactions_2024/Jupyter_R_WEkEO_Coastal_Interactions